Tag: loved

 Endurance and patience.
 One is primarily a verb in scripture (Endure), while the other is a noun.
 In other words, they are different (scripturally) only in so far as how they are used in language.

-In English, endurance if often associated with training and stamina.
+In English, endurance if often associated with physical training and stamina.
 Patience is more often associated with a state of mind.
 When we endure, however, we are actively withstanding and holding firm.

 Both and the author of Hebrews associate enduring with suffering.
 Paul states that endurance promotes , while the author of Hebrews views suffering and .